Chart Color Schemes

 Bentleigh East - South shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's university qualification rate is 40.4%, significantly lower than the SA3 average of 50.6%.
-This discrepancy offers both a challenge and an opportunity for targeted educational initiatives.
+The area's university qualification rate is 40.4%, significantly lower than the SA3 area average of 50.6%.
 Bachelor degrees are most common at 26.5%, followed by postgraduate qualifications (10.2%) and graduate diplomas (3.7%).
-Vocational credentials are prevalent, with 26.4% of residents aged 15+ holding them - advanced diplomas account for 11.4% and certificates for 15.0%.
+Vocational credentials are prevalent, with 26.4% of residents aged 15+ holding them, including advanced diplomas (11.4%) and certificates (15.0%).
+Educational participation is high, with 28.4% currently enrolled in formal education.

 Frequently Asked Questions - Education